Prospect-Robotics/Robot2024/README.md

 To create a new branch from master, run: `git checkout -b branch-name master`

+> [!NOTE]
-> [!NOTE] It's common to prefix branch names with your github user name (for
+> It's common to prefix branch names with your github user name.
+For example
-> example if your GitHub user name was "chicken" you could run
+> if your GitHub user name was "chicken" you could run
-> `git checkout -b chicken/throw-note-faster master`).
+> `git checkout -b chicken/throw-note-faster master` to create the branch.